selective-php/xmldsig/README.md

 * PHP 7.1.3+
 * The openssl extension
-* An X.509 digital certificate
+* A X.509 digital certificate

 ## Installation